-- Comply with the Customs Act and Customs Regulations and other conditions imposed
+- Comply with the Customs Act and Customs Regulations, licensing conditions, and any other conditions imposed.

-- Declare relevant Customs permits through TradeNet for movement of all goods in and out of Changi Free Trade Zone, and abide by the stipulated permit conditions
+- Declare relevant customs permits, as required by Singapore Customs, for movement of all goods in and out of FTZs, and abide by the stipulated permit conditions.

 Accountability to Other Competent Authorities

-- Produce consignments to Immigration and Checkpoints Authority (ICA) officers at the checkpoints for sealing and clearance.
-Please also provide the relevant transhipment declarations submitted in TradeNet, including supporting documents such as bills of lading, cargo manifests and delivery notes, for verification by ICA officers.
+- Produce the goods to Immigration and Checkpoints Authority (ICA) officers at the checkpoints for sealing and clearance.
+To also provide the relevant transhipment declarations, submitted via TradeNet, and supporting documents such as bills of lading, cargo manifests and delivery notes, for verification by ICA officers.

 Physical Security Control

-- Ensure there is no movement of dutiable or controlled goods under the Bonded Truck Scheme
+- Ensure there is no movement of dutiable or controlled goods under the BTS.

 How to Apply?